About the Professional PracticesLogin to Access

 Use of the Professional Practices framework to develop, implement, and maintain a business continuity program can reduce the likelihood of significant gaps in a program and increase cohesiveness.
 Using the Professional Practices to assess a program can identify gaps or deficiencies so they may be corrected.

-Business continuity management (BCM), as defined in this document, is a management process that identifies risks, threats, and vulnerabilities that could impact continued operations.
-Business continuity provides a framework for building organizational resilience and the capability for an effective response.
-All other terms are defined in The International Glossary for Resiliency published and maintained by DRI International.
+Business continuity management (BCM) is a holistic management process that identifies potential threats to an organization and the impacts to business operations those threats, if realized, might cause, and which provides a framework for building organizational resilience with the capability of an effective response that safeguards the interests of its key stakeholders, reputation, brand, and value-creating activities.
+Terms are defined in The International Glossary for Resilience published and maintained by DRI International.

-As part of DRI International’s ongoing efforts to maintain the relevance and utility of the Professional Practices, an extensive revision of substance, form, and function was undertaken starting in mid-2015 and finishing in the beginning of 2017.
+As part of DRI International’s ongoing efforts to maintain the relevance and utility of the Professional Practices, an extensive revision of substance, form, and function was undertaken beginning on November 1, 2021, and finishing August 1, 2022.
 The goals were to provide information that would include:

-In addition, the titles of two of the Professional Practices were modified to be consistent with industry and professional standards, specifically:
+In addition, the titles of four of the Professional Practices were modified:

-- Professional Practice 2 was changed from "Risk Evaluation and Control" to "Risk Assessment"
+- Professional Practice One was changed from Program Initiation and Management to Program Management;

-The Professional Practices for Business Continuity Management Objectives
+Objectives of The Professional Practices for Business Continuity Management

 - Establish the need for a business continuity program.